Journalist Sees 'Almost No Daylight' Between Fox News And White House Agendas

 Bill Shine's first major assignment was to produce the rollout of Supreme Court nominee Brett Kavanaugh, and he brought in a new set of stage lights and positioned the lights differently to improve the president's look on camera.
 So part of his job will be messaging and the other part of his job will be stagecraft and production.

-On why Trump would hire someone who's been accused of enabling a culture of sexual harassment, when he himself has been accused of sexual misconduct
+On why Trump would hire someone who has been accused of enabling a culture of sexual harassment, when the president himself has been accused of sexual misconduct

 People around the president say that his only way to survive the sexual harassment allegations [he faces] is to double down himself, to actually run towards the scandal, not away from it.
 And we're actually seeing that playing out in recent days with his unabashed support for Congressman Jim Jordan, who has been credibly accused of at least being aware of sexual abuse at Ohio State University and not doing anything to address it.
 And Donald Trump, I think, tweeted that he believes Jim Jordan 100 percent, he stands by him 100 percent.